As a certified Clean Marina Level III, we are focused on sustainable business operations and protecting the environment in which we live and work.

 - Sustainable Vessel Maintenance Practices

-Our Berthing Agreement includes the comprehensive list of marina rules, should you require additional copies please speak with our Customer Relations team.
+Our Berthing Agreement includes the comprehensive list of marina rules, should you require additional copies please speak with our Guest Services team.

-Reducing our carbon footprint and keeping our marina clean are both environmental priorities for Abell Point Marina.
+Reducing our carbon footprint and keeping our marina clean are both environmental priorities for Coral Sea Marina.
 We provide extensive recycling facilities for our guests, commercial businesses and operators.
 We encourage all visitors to the marina to be mindful of their waste management.

 We ask all guests to try and separate their recyclables and then fully utilize the recycling facilities provided.

-Any questions about our recycling facilities, please speak with the Customer Relations team.
+Any questions about our recycling facilities, please speak with the Guest Services team.

 The Whitsunday Islands National Park and Great Barrier Reef Marine Park are home to some endangered and the vulnerable marine life.
 We encourage all our guests to observe the marine life they encounter in a safe and respectful manner.
 If you were to sight any injured or distressed marine life during your time in the region, we recommend contacting 1300 ANIMAL (1300 264 625).